 - Tickets for the National Bingo Game are £1 for 2 tickets OR £2 for 5 tickets

 - You must be aged 18 years or over to play.

-- Total prize money paid to date by the National Bingo Game tops more than £1 BILLION!
+- Total prize money paid to date by the National Bingo Game tops over an incredible £1 BILLION!

 - The National Bingo Game is the UK’s second-largest computer-controlled game.
 The National Lottery is the largest.